General information

 Electrical appliances (working) – St Margarets based furniture recycling – also accepts electrical appliances

-Electrical appliances (working or not) – Weecharity relieves poverty by offering a free recycling of working and non-working computers and electrical equipment
+Electrical appliances (working or not) – Weeecharity relieves poverty by offering a free recycling of working and non-working computers and electrical equipment

 Coffee pods – coffee pod recycling service